lingonsaft/hacktoberfest/READ_ME.md

 # Hacktoberfest ([Live Website](https://hacktoberfest.lingonsaft.com/))

-This is a beginner-friendly project to help you get started with your [hacktoberfest](https://hacktoberfest.digitalocean.com/).
+This is a Beginner-friendly project to help you get started with your [hacktoberfest](https://hacktoberfest.digitalocean.com/).
 If you don't know where to start, feel free to watch the videos linked below, and read the contribution rules.
 Happy hacking <3 !!

 P.S.
 Star and share this repository, if you had fun!